RaghuGangoluNITW/rashomon-eeg-emotions-recognition/README.md

-# Rashomon-Effect-Based Interpretable EEG Emotion Recognition: Supplementary Material
+# Rashomon-Effect-Based Interpretable EEG Emotion Recognition:

 ## Abstract
 This repository provides a modular and interpretable deep learning framework for **EEG-based emotion recognition** inspired by the *Rashomon Effect*.